Rudy Muñoz: Municipal

-2021–22: Debut season and Clausura finalist

 He made his first appearance in the 2021–22 Liga Nacional de Guatemala season on 8 May 2022 against Achuapa.

-2023–24: First league title

-In 2024, he won the Clausura for the 2023–24 Liga Nacional de Guatemala season, despite only having one appearance the entire season.
+He won the Clausura for the 2023–24 Liga Nacional de Guatemala season, despite only having one appearance the entire season.

-2024–25: First goals and Clausura finalist

 On 22 September 2024, he scored his first goal in a brace against Zacapa in a 5–0 win.
 He would score another goal in the following match, El Clásico Chapín, against Comunicaciones on 29 September 2024.

 International career

 Youth career

 Rudy Muñoz would receive his first youth call up for the 2022 CONCACAF U-20 Championship.
 He would have five appearances in the tournament and Guatemala would qualify for the 2023 FIFA U-20 World Cup.

 He was named to the U-20 squad for the 2023 FIFA U-20 World Cup in May 2023.

 He was named to the Guatemala U-20 squad once again for the 2024 UNCAF U-19 Tournament, in which Guatemala won the tournament.
 He would win his first international honour with Guatemala, scoring two goals in four appearances.